Vitamin D deficiency: Epidemiology

-In 2011 the Centers for Disease Control and Prevention applied the IOM standard to NHANES data on serum levels collected between 2001 and 2006, and determined that 32% of Americans were deficient during that period (8% at risk of deficiency, and 24% at risk of inadequacy).
+In 2011 the Centers for Disease Control and Prevention applied the IOM standard to NHANES data on serum levels collected between 2001 and 2006 and determined that 32% of Americans were deficient during that period (8% at risk of deficiency, and 24% at risk of inadequacy).

 History

 The role of diet in the development of rickets was determined by Edward Mellanby between 1918 and 1920.
 In 1921, Elmer McCollum identified an antirachitic substance found in certain fats that could prevent rickets.
-Because the newly discovered substance was the fourth vitamin identified, it was called vitamin D. The 1928 Nobel Prize in Chemistry was awarded to Adolf Windaus, who discovered the steroid 7-dehydrocholesterol, the precursor of vitamin D.
+Because the newly discovered substance was the fourth vitamin identified, it was called vitamin D. The 1928 Nobel Prize in Chemistry was awarded to Adolf Windaus, who discovered the steroid 7-dehydrocholesterol, the precursor of vitamin D. Potential anticancer roles of the vitamin D metabolite calcifediol were observed epidemiologically by Frank Garland and Cedric Garland in the 1980s which were later observed clinically by Michael F. Holick and Raphael E. Cuomo.

-Prior to the fortification of milk products with vitamin D, rickets was a major public health problem.
+Before the fortification of milk products with vitamin D, rickets was a major public health problem.
 In the United States, milk has been fortified with 10 micrograms (400 IU) of vitamin D per quart since the 1930s, leading to a dramatic decline in the number of rickets cases.